maxnordstrom/CTF_writeups/2025-05-15-Outpost24CTF/storage_of_ancient_egyptian_artifacts/README.md

 # Storage of Ancient Egyptian Artifacts (IDOR, 100p)
-> Max Nordström

-## 👋 Introduction

 Hi and welcome to my first ever CTF write-up!

 I'm fairly new to the CTF concept, even though I did some CTFs around ten years ago when I studied a couple of university courses in IT security and forensics.

-This challenge, called **Storage of Ancient Egyptian Artifacts**, focuses on the concept of **IDOR (Insecure Direct Object Reference)**.
-It's part of the **Outpost24 CTF 2025**, and even if the competition is past overdue, the challenges were still open to the public.
-I tackled it solo, although I did prompt ChatGPT a few times – first to understand what IDOR is all about, and later for brainstorming when I felt stuck.
+This challenge was part of the **Outpost24 CTF 2025**, and even if the competition is way past deadline, the challenges were still open to the public so I had a go.
+I tackled it solo, although I did prompt ChatGPT a few times – first to understand what IDOR was all about, and later for brainstorming when I felt stuck.

 Happy reading! 🎉

-## 🏁 Challenge Overview
+## 🏁 Introduction and Challenge Overview

+The challenge, **Storage of Ancient Egyptian Artifacts**, focuses on the concept of **IDOR (Insecure Direct Object Reference)** and I got to know that **Burp Suite** or equivalent was needed.
 From the landing page, I gathered that this challenge involved some kind of artifact collection with **restricted access** to certain items.
 Oh, did someone say *restricted*? 😏

 ![Landing page](images/landing_page.png)